gorenje/millieons.org/t/dog_fish_part_7.md

 Fish: Yes.
 And with his kind permission, I could now continue that story with the Toad.

 Dog: Wow.
-Ok, so the frustrated old Crab could one-up you by interrupting your conversation with the Toad, then ignoring you, then having his speech - and Crab always holds speeches - with the Toad.
+Ok, so the frustrated old Crab could one-up you by interrupting your conversation with the Toad, then ignoring you, then having his lecture - and Crab always holds lecture - with the Toad.
 After he was finished, he turned around to you and apologised, reminded you that you were in the middle of saying something.

 Fish: Yes, exactly that.
 I explained to the Crab that I found it extremely rude what he had done and that, no I wasn't going to continue.
 Which did surprise the old Crab.